parvez-golam/Msc-Thesis/README.md

 "MODELS_DEMAND.ipynb" and "MODELS_WIND.ipynb" notebooks contains the final selected models for energy demand and wind generated energy and the prediction results generated from the models.

+'fig_out' folder has all the generated ouput visual figures throughout the project.